tighnarifox/game615-spring2023/README.md

 **Team:** Bunmi and Radha

 **How to play:**
-Move around with arrow keys
+Move around with arrow keys, press e foor dance animations

 **Game goal:**
 Avoid Venti and collect strawberries